mhmzdev/medkit-pharmacy-app/README.md

 It's a Pharmacy application that help you in curing basic symptoms or diseases with medicines available in your homes.

+## Problem
+It is very often that we have medicines in our homes and we don't know what they are about, or what disease or symptoms we can treat with it.
+So, we went to pharmacy and bought new ones.
+Which wasts our medicines, money and time as well.

+## Solution
+Medkit - will provide you basic information about varoious disease and information regarding some medicines along with their proper dose and time on which the medicines should be take on intial stages.
+If the medicine is not available then you can use "Search nearest Pharmacy" option to get to nearest phramacy via Google Maps application.
+It basically holds two panels: Doctor and Patient and each of them bears various functionalities.

 ## Features
 It holds two major parts
 1. Doctor